Zoe Cox was ORP’s first Sea Turtle Biologist in Oman from 2019-2020.

 During her time in the Maldives, Zoe worked closely with the Olive Ridley Project.
 She also learnt turtle first aid from our vets and contributed to our sea turtle-ID programme.

-Zoe is excited to begin working with our new partners in Oman.
-Her main focus will be to monitor sea turtle populations in the area and work alongside local fishing communities to combat the ghost gear issue in the region.
+Zoe’s main focus was to monitor sea turtle populations in the Musandam area and work alongside local fishing communities to combat the ghost gear issue in the region.